needle-mirror/com.unity.purchasing.udp/Documentation~/best-practices.md

 ![](Images/5-GamesWithIAP_06.png)

-When you add / change IAP Products, make sure you save them to the UDP Console by using the PUSH functions:
+When you add / change IAP Products, use the **Push** buttons to save them to the UDP Console.

 ![](Images/5-GamesWithIAP_07.png)